A guide to rear shifting

 The gear cable wraps around a duplex pulley in such a way that as you pull it off the smaller diameter side, proportionally more is drawn onto the larger side.
 The device sits on the back of the rear mech and also turns the cable through 90°.
 Several different pulleys are available to compensate for the differences between all the most common combinations of shifter, mech and cassette.

 It's rather neat how you can reverse the pulley so as to convert from Shimano to Campag and vice-versa.
-For a list of the permutations facilitated by Shift Mate follow this link.
+A list of permutations facilitated by Shift Mate are on the Jtek website.